MikkelEndresen/Synogize_internship/classification/README.md

 Note, all code provided for this project are jupyter notebooks downloaded from snowflake.
 As such, they include functions exclusive to snowflake and are not possible to run outside of a snowflake environment.

-Snowflake compute wh size = XS
+Snowflake compute wh size for all experiments referenced was XS.

+My goal for this project was to train a machine learning model to predict whether a customer would become a repeater when given an offer or not.

 **Table of Contents**
 - [Cortex Classification](#cortex-classification)